chrischang5/Sudoku-Explorer/README.md

 # Sudoku-Solver-GUI

 Welcome to my Sudoku Solver GUI!
-This project was done to learn about the Java Swing GUI library, how to write event handlers, and to explore the game of Sudoku.
+This project was done to learn about the Java Swing Graphical User Interface (GUI) library and to explore the game of Sudoku.
 After all, I was never the best at Sudoku, so I got a computer to solve them for me.

 This document details information on how to run, modify, and explore the code that made this application a reality.
 Currently, a JAR executable file is not avaiable, as more additions will be added to this project in the future.